 Additionally, forcing them to babysit can create resentment and hurt feelings.
 This is especially true for parents who rarely reach out to their grandparents except when they need help.
 When grandparents feel unappreciated, they are less likely to be willing to help out with their grandchildren.

-Another reason grandparents may decline to care for their grandchildren is because of health issues or they are no longer able to keep up with a hyperactive child.
-Or they may be dealing with an illness — or even taking a medication that makes them tired.
+Another reason grandparents may decline to care for their grandchildren is because of health issues or they may no longer be able to keep up with a hyperactive child.
+Or they may be dealing with an illness – or even taking a medication that makes them tired.

 Figuring out the reasons behind grandparents' reluctance to babysit is a delicate balancing act, says psychologist Greenberg.

 “Approach them calmly and without judgment,” she advises.
-Avoid comparing them to other grandparents you know “who may be more engaged with their grandchildren.
-This will benefit everyone, so resentment and misunderstandings don’t become an issue,” she adds.
+She adds, avoiding comparing them to other grandparents you know “who may be more engaged in caring for their grandchild.
+This will benefit everyone, so resentment and misunderstandings don’t become an issue.”

-Ultimately, young people should be “open and straightforward” about their wishes and give their parents “time and space to respond,” Greenberg says.
+Ultimately, young people should be “open and straightforward” about their wishes and give their parents “time and space to respond,” Greenberg said.

 You can also consider new ways to involve grandparents in the kids' lives by choosing activities that interest them: children's museums with interactive exhibits, weekly family dinners, movie nights at home, gardening, picnics in the park, or even a family vacation together.